jay-johnson/docker-rails-app/README.md

 ## Rails app with internal container hooks for Docker and Travis

-This repository is an example for showing how to setup a local developer rails application running in a container
+This repository is an example for showing how to setup a local development environemnt with docker hosting a rails application running inside a container image

 ### Install